onlydustxyz/cairo-streams/README.md

 > This repo contains highly experimental code.
 > Expect rapid iteration.
 > **Use at your own risk.**

+As this library is written in pure Cairo, without hint, you can use it in your StarkNet contracts without any issue.

 ### Set up the project